 Her ‘going away’ gown was of sapphire and rust, threads of these colors running through the material.
 With it she wore a little turned-brimmed felt hat stitched in blue and rust leather.
 Gloves and shoes were of rust-shade suede.

-Fairbanks had already moved on and was overseas with his new lover, the former Lady Ashley.
-His divorce from Pickford was useful but he had other court troubles; Sylvia Ashley’s husband, Lord Ashley, named Fairbanks as co-respondent in a civil suit charging them both with infidelity.
-Released from his marriage to Pickford, and evidently none the worse for the other court matter, Fairbanks later married Ashley; but their marriage would only last three years.
+Fairbanks was overseas with his new lover, the former Lady Ashley, and had his own court troubles: Sylvia Ashley’s husband, Lord Ashley, named Fairbanks as co-respondent in a civil suit charging them both with infidelity.
+Still, they married, but it would last three years.

-Fairbanks never lived in Pickfair again, and despite its perennial association with the previous marriage, it became home to Pickford and Rogers and later to their children, Ron and Roxanne.
+Fairbanks never lived in Pickfair again, and despite its perennial association with the previous marriage, it became a family home to Mary Pickford and Buddy Rogers, and later to Ron and Roxanne.

-Sadly, like many in her family before her, Pickford slipped into alcoholism.
+Sadly, like many in her family before her, including her brother, Pickford slipped into alcoholism.
 Pickfair went from opulent mansion to the island of her self-imposed exile.
-In the last ten years of her life Mary Pickford became a recluse and rarely left her bedroom, much less her home.
+In the last ten years of her life, she became a recluse and rarely left her bedroom, much less her home.

 Three years later, in 1979 at age 86, she died of a stroke.
-At her death, Pickford and Rogers had been married 42 years.
+At her death, Mary Pickford and Buddy Rogers had been married 42 years.

-Buddy Rogers later sold Pickfair to Los Angeles Lakers owner, Dr. Jerry Buss, who sold it to entertainer, Pia Zadora and her husband.
-The couple demolished Pickfair and constructed a new home on the site.
+Rogers later sold Pickfair to Los Angeles Lakers owner Dr. Jerry Buss, who sold it to entertainer Pia Zadora and her husband.
+The couple demolished it and constructed a new home on the site.
 There was a huge outcry about the destruction of such an historical property, but Zadora claimed it had been left in great disrepair and was riddled with termites.